arway26/assignment-4/README.md

 Then open: `http://localhost:8000`

+## 📹 Demo Video

+A full demonstration video is available in the `presentation/demo-video.mp4` file, showcasing all features and functionality.

 ## 🤖 AI Usage Summary

 This project was developed with assistance from AI tools to enhance productivity and learning outcomes.
 AI was used for: